SylvainGuilbaud/IRIS_community/README.md

 # Example of using 3 IRIS Community instances (EM, CD, preview)

-## This is a simple docker-compose demo that spins up three containers:
+## This is a simple docker-compose example that spins up three containers based on the 3 latest community editions of IRIS:

 * [IRIS community EXTENDED MAINTENANCE](./docker-compose.yml)
 * [IRIS community CONTINUOUS DELIVERY](./docker-compose.yml)